krasimir/react-in-patterns/patterns/communication/README.md

 ## [React in patterns](../../README.md) / Communication

-How is the communication between components looks like?
 Building with React for a couple of months and you'll realize that every React component is like a small system that operates on its own.
 It has its own state, input and output.

 ### Input